Temoire/GPRS-WHID/README.md

 # GPRS WHID
-This project is a fork of the whid elite.
+This project was inspired by [whid-injector/whid-31337](https://github.com/whid-injector/whid-31337)

 It extend the inital attack by integrating GPRS connection to it.
 This attack was designed to run on a modified version of the whid Elite with an Atmel Samd instead of an Atmel mega 32U4.
 ## Hardware